BurnyCoder/syri/README.md

 3. Press Enter again or run `./scripts/stop_listening.sh` when done
 4. The AI will transcribe your speech, process it through the web agent, and respond both in text (console) and through speech

+## Context

+This is PoC sketch.
+Newer version uses OpenAI voice agents and was moved to different repo.

 ## How It Works

 When you speak to Syri: